Search the FAQ

 How do I use an IDN?

 To use an IDN to navigate to a Web site, the user types the IDN in the browser's address bar or clicks an active link.
-If the user does not have the i-Nav plug-in, most browsers will require that the user type "www." or "http://" before the IDN.
-These prefixes will enable the browser to recognize the IDN as a DNS query.
+Most modern browsers will already recognize the IDN as a DNS query.
 The IDN is resolved and the desired Web site appears in the browser.

 All non-English domain names registered during the testbed period will become second level domain names within .com and .net.
 For example, a Chinese domain name may appear as .com.